MDTH0/DSYSender/README.md

+## HELLO IF YOU ARE ON WINDOWS YOU CAN USE LUNATII'S MOD WITHOUT THIS KINDA THING EVEN WITH DSYV2 - NO NEED FOR THIS - JUST GET LUNATII'S MOD AND DSY V2

 hello welcome to the very cool dsysender helper which basically can take a payload and deliver to dsy on port 6969. it is a pyinstaller app.

 the release folder is /dist